 Afghanistan

-Afghanistan is a beneficiary of the EU's "Everything but Arms" (EBA) scheme for least-developed countries.
-The World Bank considers Afghanistan a low-income economy with a per-capita income of $ 355 in 2021.
-Preferential imports to the European market from Afghanistan amounted to about €31,2 million in 2021.
+As a least-developed country (LDC), Afghanistan is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
+The World Bank considers Afghanistan a low-income economy with a per-capita income of $416 in 2023.
+EU imports from Afghanistan amounted to about €33.6 million in 2023.
+As most of Afghanistan's exports enter the EU duty-free under the EU's normal tariff regime, the scope for preferential imports is limited - these reached €9.8 million in 2023.

 What is the EBA?

-The “Everything but Arms”(EBA) scheme is a permanent arrangement covering Least Developed Countries (LDC’s) as classified by the United Nations.
-This arrangement enables duty-free and quota-free access for all products (7200 products in total) originating in LDC’s except for arms and ammunition.
-Different from the Standard GSP and GSP+, LDC’s are not excluded from the scheme if they benefit from other preferential arrangements.
+The EBA arrangement covers all LDCs as classified by the United Nations.
+This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
+Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.

 Afghanistan flag